 However, curly bangs allow the fro to have a fresh style and, when done correctly, it’s a fun way to switch up your look for those embracing their rizos.
 Here are seven looks that squash the internet’s claim that it’s “uncool” to get bangs and will perhaps inspire you to perhaps pick up a pair of scissors yourself — or take a picture to your stylist (because #risk):

 When social entrepreneur and activist Contreras isn’t managing her natural hair salons or combating hair texture discrimination, she is rocking one of the many popular natural hair cuts: the fringe and fro.

 The Puerto Rican blogger is not only known for her long and voluminous locks but also as the curl muse that shares tips and advice for hair care specifically for highlighting the ups and downs of one’s natural hair journey.

 Actress Alexa Santos rocks longer, individual-like bangs, which allows you to play more with hairstyles, in which you can opt out of the bangs.
 And just in case you regret it, this option allows you to grow out your hair quicker.

 Melaner won the hearts of many viewers when she appeared as a contestant on Univision’s “La Reina De La Cancion.”
 The glam updo she has here is a perfect go-to for an event, night out or FT/Zoom date.

-Afro-Brazilian actress and model Yaya Dacosta rocks a round shape with loose fringes on the forehead here.
+Afro-Brazilian actress and model Yaya Dacosta rocks face-framing strands for those who want to dip their toes in curly bangs first.
 This style is perfect for all hair types and sets.